LCBH/UKano/README.md

 UKano checks the confomity of guessed idealizations as well as idealizations given by the user.
 Those checks can be bypassed using the option `--idea-no-check`.

-The option `--idea-automatic` makes UKano bypass idealizations given in input files and automatically guess idealizations.
+The option `--idea-automatic` makes UKano bypass idealizations given in input files and automatically guess idealizations instead.

 ### Expected Format